ketayon/Quantum-Stone-Kidney-Detection/README.md

 # 🧠 Quantum AI Kidney Stone Detection

-This project is an end-to-end AI solution that integrates Quantum Machine Learning, Computer Vision, and Hybrid Quantum-Classical Models to detect kidney stones from ultrasound images.
+This project is an end-to-end AI solution that integrates Quantum Machine Learning, Computer Vision, and Quantum Models to detect kidney stones from ultrasound images.
-It leverages Quantum Kernel Learning, PegasosQSVC, and AerSimulator (local quantum simulator) for fully offline diagnosis.
+It leverages PegasosQSVC, and AerSimulator (local quantum simulator) for diagnosis.

 ---